MAIDSTONE PARTNER-FINDING SERVICE

 RING JOHN WALKER

-Non Members & Visitors are welcome to call John for a game and he will do his best to find you a partner.
+If you are looking for a game ring John and he will do his best to find you a partner.

 Find information about Maidstone Bridge Club on this website